phalcon/documentation/docs/application-micro.md

 /invoices/delete/{id}
 ```

 All of those routes are handled by our `InvoicesController`.
-We set up our routes with a collection as follows:
+Set up your routes with a collection as follows:

 ```php
 <?php